darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/mask-manager.md

 ---

-**Note:** darktable retains all shapes that have ever been defined for the current image unless you explicitly remove them.
+**Note:** Ansel retains all shapes that have ever been defined for the current image unless you explicitly remove them.
 If you choose to include develop history when exporting an image, all defined shapes will be exported with the image.
 Beware that if the list of shapes is very long the space required to store those shapes might exceed the size limit of certain file formats.
 This can cause XMP tag creation to fail during export.

 ---